-Pumpkin lovers of all ages will instantly fall in LOVE with these easy-to-make pumpkin cheesecake bars.
-They are like the lovechild of cheesecake and pumpkin pie!
+Pumpkin lovers of all ages will fall instantly in love with these easy pumpkin cheesecake bars.
+They are like the lovechild of an ultra creamy cheesecake and a slice of homemade pumpkin pie!

 The return of Fall means colorful leaves and cooler air, hot apple cider and wrapping yourself in flannel sheets, big comfy sweaters and spicy cinnamon candles…

 But let’s be honest; the best part about the return of the autumn season is getting to eat as many pumpkin recipes as you possibly can – Pumpkin pie, pumpkin oatmeal, pumpkin rolls, pumpkin spice lattes…